romaricdrigon/romaricdrigon.github.io/_posts/2019-06-07-hello-world.md

 Being a personal blog, you may also find opinion posts about web development or software engineering, in general.
-On "Talks" page, I will post all my slides from past conferences, and upcoming events I will attend.
+On "Talks" page, I will post all my slides from past conferences, and upcoming events I will speak to.

 I wanted a minimalistic but not austere design.
 I don't quite like meaningless stock photos, so being a hiking addict,